Karen lives in a suburb of Columbus, OH, and is a stay-at-home mom with five kids.

 Bargains to Bounty?

-I was curious who she was.
-There had to be more to her than coupon match ups!
+I was curious about who she was.
+There had to be more to her than coupon match-ups!

-Jolyn is a stay at home mom to 3 kids ages 7, 5 and 1.
+Jolyn is a stay-at-home mom to three kids, ages 7, 5, and 1.
 She lives in the Detroit Metro area.
 In her previous life (which seems so long ago now), she was an elementary school teacher and coach.
 She loves that her website gives her the flexibility to spend time with her family and manage their sick days.
-Her husband is a high school teacher and she is looking forward to summer like you wouldn't believe!
+Her husband is a high school teacher, and she is looking forward to summer like you wouldn't believe!

 She was unsure how or when she officially started couponing.
 As a kid, she used to add coupons to her mom's shopping list.
 In high school, she began finding deals that matched up with sales.

 In January 2009, she explained that a friend called.
-Her friend was working part-time and her husband was laid off.
-They were trying to stretch their limited income to feed 4 teenagers.
+Her friend was working part-time, and her husband was laid off.
+They were trying to stretch their limited income to feed four teenagers.
 She said to Jolyn, "You have to show me how you shop."
-Jolyn listed a number of websites that she used to do her research along with instructions.
+Jolyn listed a number of websites that she used to do her research, along with instructions.
 When her friend called back a week or two later, she explained that that method wasn't working for her.
 These deals and coupons weren't always valid in her area.